wealthsweet/open-source/packages/http-apis/README.md

 # `@wealthsweet/http-apis`
-Use Wealthsweet HTTP APIs in your JS/Typescript project.
+Use WealthSweet HTTP APIs in your JS/Typescript project.

 This package provides: